 How do you care for your dentures?

 Like natural teeth, dentures too need to be brushed daily to remove food deposits, stain, and plaque.
 A denture can be cleaned with a mild detergent but avoid cleaning with household cleaners that may be too abrasive.
 When the dentures are not being worn, we suggest soaking them in a denture cleanser or in room temperature water to avoid them from completely drying out.
 Not only should you brush your denture, you should brush your gums, tongue, and palate to help keep your gums nice and healthy.
 Don’t forget to visit us regularly even if you do have dentures so we can check your dentures and also examine your mouth for signs of oral diseases, including oral cancer.

 We understand you want the very best dental care possible, and you should, you deserve that.
-Our entire Care Team works hard to deliver this to you every single day – and at a fair price.
-[See Our Promise] Our skilled dentists provide comprehensive dental care and precision cosmetic dentistry; serving residents of Roseville, Como Park, Highland Park, Little Canada, and surrounding St. Paul communities.
-Call (651) 964-3519 today to set an appointment.
+Our entire Care Team works hard to deliver this to you every single day.
+[See Our Promise] Our skilled dentists provide dental care and cosmetic dentistry; serving residents of Roseville, Como Park, Highland Park, Little Canada, and surrounding St. Paul communities.
+Call (651) 413-9150 today to set an appointment.

 Next Page: Tooth-Colored Restorations